Swan Valley Planning Committee

 This webpage is a place for the community to track the activities of the Planning Committee, find resources, such as the 1996 Swan Valley Neighborhood Plan, and keep track of meeting times and dates.
 Planning Committee meetings are open to the public and are held at the Swan Valley Community Center.
 Find the agenda, meeting times, and dates for the Swan Valley Planning Committee meetings under the "key dates" widget on the right-hand side.
 When the Planning Committee is seeking engagement, comments made on this website will be forwarded to the Planning Committee.

 Meetings are held on the third Monday of the month from 5-7 pm at the Swan Valley Community Center unless otherwise posted.
 The public is welcome and encouraged to attend.
+The meetings are attended by Missoula County Planning, Development and Sustainability planners who provide the community with technical assistance

 The public can also join the meetings using the Microsoft Teams link either by phone or on the computer: